Hirakamu/Exam/README.md

   - Add unit tests using pytest for core flows (token validation, session creation, answer submit).
   - Add migration tooling (Alembic) if you plan iterative schema changes.
   - Consolidate startup code in `hiraexam.py` to use `db.py` helpers only.

-If you want, I can now:
-- refactor `hiraexam.py` to use the new helpers and remove duplicate pool creation, or
-- update a few route handlers to use `db_cursor()` to reduce boilerplate, or
-- add a docker-compose and a basic test.